kernelci/kernelci-core/doc/collection-batch.rst

  :reqjsonarr string method: The method of the request.
 Only ``GET`` is
     supported.
  :reqjsonarr string operation_id: An identification for this request opearation.
- :reqjsonarr string collection: On which collection the request should be
+ :reqjsonarr string resource: On which resource the request should be
     performed.
- :reqjsonarr string document_id: The ID of a document in the collection.
+ :reqjsonarr string document_id: The ID of a document in the resource.
 For
-    the ``count`` collection, this is used to identify on which collection to perform the count.
+    the ``count`` resource, this is used to identify on which resource to perform the count.
  :reqjsonarr string query: The query to perform as a series of ``key=value``
     pairs separated by the ampersand ("&") character.
-The keys must be the same specified in each collections query parameters.
+The keys must be the same specified in each resources query parameters.
  :resjsonarr int code: The HTTP code of the response.
  :resjsonarr array result: The list of result objects for each operation in the
     batch.
 If the ``operation_id`` parameter was specified, it will be included